 I am a generalist, and satisfied as long as the big things are almost right.
 That there is milk in my refrigerator and gas in my tank doesn’t mean I have any idea of how much I paid for a gallon of either one.
 Cogs and pulleys don’t interest me.
 I appreciate my computer and cell phone when they function properly, but I have no interest in how or why they work, and I certainly don’t want to be forced to fix them.
 I’ll spend all day tinkering with 7 words for a paper and lay awake all night reordering them in my head, but other than that, I take a bird’s-eye view.
 But now I feel like by ignoring something small, I’m missing something big.

 The bike guys turn my head.
 I like the sound of their words: ‘bents (short for recumbent bike) and trikes, which are three-wheeled ‘bents and the rhythmic click-click-clicking of turning pedals as counterpoint to the gurgling voice of Diane Rehm.

-I like the honest atmosphere of the shop and I find in it a philosophy of openness and joy in small perfections.
+Maybe I am imbuing Bikes@Vienna with a spirit that I’ve created for my own purposes.
+Have I elevated greasy rags and wrenches to undeserved heights?
+I don’t think so, and the shop’s website backs me up.
 The mission statement lists all of the specialty bikes that are for sale, and the last line says, “Our bike shop offers high-quality cycling products and service, but what we really promote are values.”
 It continues by disclosing that what the shop lacks is “Bad attitude, long service waits, junk, idiocy (or should that be idiotitude?)” (www.bikesatvienna.com).
 To me, a bike shop whose website questions its own diction is worth a visit.

 The website links to the shop's blog, which dabbles in subjects beyond the scope of bike riding.
 September entries include a brief snapshot of David Byrne’s new book, “Bicycle Diaries,” including its publisher and price, a fond musing about John’s 82-year old father friending him on Facebook, and an affectionate paragraph about the wedding of friend who worked in the shop as a bike mechanic.
 I had read the website and blog before my visit and now couldn’t resist asking John who is responsible for writing them (knowing that the nerdy question would expose my false athleticism as the sham that it is).
 He is the author.
 “The writing has a nice tone, a warm feel,” I say.
 “It's part of the reason that I decided to come here.”
 John sort-of smiles.